globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-qatar-airways-a-guide-for-aussies.md

 imageLink: 'https://unsplash.com'
 slug: 1-explore-manila-with-qatar-airways-a-guide-for-aussies
 metaTitle: '''1.
 Explore Manila with Qatar Airways: A Guide for Aussies'''
-metaDescription: "
-  Flying to Manila from Australia has never been easier, thanks to the codeshare agreement between Qatar Airways and Philippine Airlines.
-This partners..."
+metaDescription: ' Flying to Manila from Australia has never been easier, thanks to the codeshare agreement between Qatar Airways and Philippine Airlines.
+This partners...'
 keywords: ''
 originalTitle: 'Explore Manila with Qatar Airways: A Guide for Aussies'
 photographer: